Search

 How GIA determines clarity grades for diamonds

 In the GIA clarity grading system, 10× is the standard magnification used to determine a diamond’s clarity grade.
-While a GIA diamond grader will use her trained eye and a microscope at increased magnification to examine a diamond, she makes the final grading call based on what she can see using a standard 10× jeweler’s loupe.
+While GIA diamond graders use their trained eye and a microscope at increased magnification to examine a diamond, they make the final grading call based on what they can see using a standard 10× jeweler’s loupe.

 In arriving at a clarity grade, the grader takes into account five factors: